-On the one hand, the gospel is the good news that God has graciously accomplished salvation for sinful human beings through Christ and His redemptive work -- His incarnation, atonement, and resurrection -- and that God graciously applies that salvation to sinful human beings through faith in Christ and His redemptive work.
+Fully stated, the gospel is the good news that God has graciously accomplished salvation for sinful human beings through Christ and His redemptive work -- His incarnation, atonement, and resurrection -- and that God graciously applies that salvation to sinful human beings through faith in Christ and His redemptive work.

-On the other hand, the gospel is the good news of salvation by Christ's redemptive work applied through faith.
+More briefly, the gospel is the good news of salvation by Christ's redemptive work applied through faith.